SixStringsCoder/Shelfio/docs/proposal.md

-All My Collections represented with its own page and each collections represented by an image
+All My Collections represented with its own page and each collection represented by an image
 ![Home Page](images/Gallery_My_Collections1.png)
 <br><br>